shawnbrown/datatest/docs/tutorial/introduction.rst

                         self.assertValid(data, requirement)

-Datatest provides several different allowances so users can precisely specify the criteria by which differences should be allowed.
+Datatest provides several different acceptances so users can precisely specify the criteria by which differences should be allowed.
 In the following example, numeric differences are allowed by their magnitude: